troclaux/notes/docker.md

   - put the stuff that changes less on top of the docker file to speed up the build command
   - following the same logic, put the stuff that changes most on the bottom of the dockerfile

-- build image: `docker build --tag my-image .`
+- build image: `docker build --tag imagename:imagetag .`
-  - `--tag my-image`: tag image with a name
+  - `--tag imagename:imagetag`: tags image with the name `imagename` and `imagetag` tag
     - `docker tag <image-name> <new-tag>`
       - `<image-name>`: existing image that will be tagged
       - `<new-tag>`: new tag that will reference image